megaproaktiv/awsummary/README.md

-# awssummary
+# awsummary

-`awssummary` is a script to get a fast (< 3 seconds) AWS account overview of pricey or often used services in all 13 regions.
+`awsummary` is a script to get a fast (< 3 seconds) AWS account overview of pricey or often used services in all 13 regions.

 Available details are (number of):
 * EC2, EC2 Running instances, EC2 Windows running instances